symfony/symfony-docs/security/expressions.rst

     behavior of ``IS_AUTHENTICATED_REMEMBERED`` and ``IS_AUTHENTICATED_FULLY``,
-    the ``is_remember_me()`` function *only* returns true if the user is authenticated via a remember-me cookie and ``is_fully_authenticated`` *only* returns true if the user has actually logged in during this session (i.e. is full-fledged).
+    the ``is_remember_me()`` function *only* returns true if the user is authenticated via a remember-me cookie and ``is_fully_authenticated`` *only* returns true if the user has actually logged in during this session (e.g. is full-fledged).

 Learn more